Here Be Dragons Episode 5

 Again, both made the thumbs-down cursing gesture, this time made more awkward while keeping hold of their helms.

 After they had completed the ritual by adding “May it fall”, Zubin’s brows furrowed as he cast a thoughtful glance ahead to the others.
 He continued in a more musing tone, as if thinking out loud.
-“Of course, House Brassard’s influence over the Council would become … unassailable.
+“Of course, House Brassard’s influence over the Council would then become … unassailable.
 That’s an … interesting thought –”

 He collected himself.
 “I’m sorry, young man.
 Where were we?”